 The deadlines for the Government Making Tax Digital initiative are still not confirmed for most taxes.

 - All small businesses and self-employed people will be required to use Digital Tax Accounts to report their tax quarterly.
-The mandatory implementation starts in April 2019 and then only for VAT reporting.
-A single digital account for other taxesis not expected to be in force until at least 2020.
+Most VAT-registered businesses with taxable turnover above the VAT threshold are now required to submit digital VAT returns.
+A single digital account for other taxes will not come into force until at least 2021.

 4. Regular payments and filings